Frank Wright Memorial Lecture

 Professor Frank Wright

 Professor Frank Wright lectured in Politics at Queen's University Belfast from 1973 until his untimely death in February 1993, at which point he had just been seconded to the University of Limerick as their first Professor of Peace Studies.
 His work has been hugely influential.
 Northern Ireland: a comparative analysis, explored the Northern Ireland conflict through parallels with other societies divided along ethnic lines, while his important book Two lands, one soil, published posthumously in 1994, brought an important longer historical perspective to the Northern Ireland conflict.
 His work was marked by intellectual rigour and a deep empathy for the subjects of his research.

-Professor Stathis Kalyvas delivered the Frank Wright Memorial lecture in the Council Chamber at Queen's University Belfast on 11 October 2019.
+The 2019 Frank Wright Memorial Lecture was delivered by Professor Stathis Kalyvas in the Council Chamber, Queen's University Belfast on 11 October 2019.

 Professor Kalyvas is Gladstone Professor of Government at the Department of Politics and International Relations at the University of Oxford and Fellow of All Souls College.
 His research focuses on global trends in civil conflict and political violence, and the history and politics of Greece.

 He is the author of The Rise of Christian Democracy in Europe (Cornell University Press, 1996), The Logic of Violence in Civil War (Cambridge University Press, 2006), Modern Greece: What Everyone Needs to Know (Oxford University Press, 2015), the co-editor of Order, Conflict, and Violence (Cambridge University Press, 2008) and the Oxford Handbook on Terrorism (Oxford University Press, 2019).
 Professor Kalyvas is also the author of over fifty scholarly articles in five languages, as well as several books and edited volumes in Greek.